This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need blood tests, a chest x-ray, ultrasound, or electrocardiogram (ECG) before your surgery.
 Talk to your healthcare provider about these or other tests you may need.
 You will need someone to drive you home and stay with you after your procedure.

 - Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.
 You may need to stop taking blood thinners several days before your procedure.
 You can continue taking aspirin.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.